 After about 3 weeks, strain off the liquid and dilute 1 part fertiliser to 5 parts water (for the garden) and 1 part fertiliser to 10 parts water for houseplants.
 Voila!
 You’ve made your own natural fertiliser!

 Want to take your knowledge of nettle to the next level?
-Keep an eye out for my next blog post on how to make your own nettle seed tincture from wild harvested plants.
+Look out for my upcoming blog post on how to make your own nettle seed tincture from wild harvested plants.